-At the same time, in recent results that are far more encouraging for active fund managers, Chen, Jegadeesh, and Wermers (2000) find that the individual trades made by mutual fund managers illustrate some stock-picking skill.
-In particular, the stocks that funds buy have higher returns than those that they sell over the next few quarters.1
+Can mutual fund managers pick stocks?
+This question has long interested financial economists due to its practical implications for investors and for the light it sheds on market efficiency.
+Two broad conclusions from the literature stand out.
+Many studies since Jensen (1968) find that the average returns of mutual fund portfolios tend to underperform passive benchmarks, especially net of fees.
+At the same time, in recent results far more encouraging for active fund managers, Chen, Jegadeesh, and Wermers (2000) find that the individual trades made by mutual fund managers illustrate some stock-picking skill.
+In particular, the stocks that funds buy have higher returns than those they sell over the next few quarters.

-Some of the gap between these 2 results simply reflects transaction costs and management fees.
+Some of the gap between these two results simply reflects transaction costs and management fees.
 Nonetheless, given the evidence of skilled trading by mutual fund managers, it is natural to turn to the question of how they manage to distinguish winners from losers in their trades.
 We address this question.
-We build on the findings of Chen et al. (2000) and other studies of the performance of mutual fund trades, such as Grinblatt and Titman (1989) and Wermers (1999), by constructing an alternative method of identifying trading skill.
+We build on the findings of Chen et al. and other studies of the performance of mutual fund trades, such as Grinblatt and Titman (1989) and Wermers (1999), by constructing an alternative method of identifying trading skill.
 We associate trading skill with the ability to buy stocks that are about to enjoy high returns upon their upcoming quarterly earnings announcement and to sell stocks that are about to suffer low returns upon that announcement.